MLArtist/intent-detection-using-XLM-Roberta/README.md

 To perform inference with the fine-tuned model, follow these steps:

-1. Download the fine-tuned model configuration, weights, and label encoder indices from the [Google Drive Folder](https://drive.google.com/drive/folders/10PRchS1G8thw5kDZKBxjOwIZdLGlYAif).
+1. Download the fine-tuned model weights from the [Google Drive](https://drive.google.com/file/d/10Rqx_j4Q0AyZUeUDXLVqLph0Tsuo110g).

 2. Place the downloaded files in the 'xlm-roberta-large-custom-trained' folder.